EmotiBit/EmotiBit_Plugins/README_py.md

 		.def(py::init<>());
 }
 ```
-- The pybind11 python library (installed in the virtual environment) contains the source code to perform the mapping from a c++ file to a `.pyd` file.
+- The pybind11 python library (installed in the virtual environment) performs the mapping from c++ file to a `.pyd` file.
 - The flow to go from .cpp to .pyd looks like
-  - Create a CMakeLists file that lists the cpp source files along with definition for the pybind11 module.
+  - Create a CMakeLists that lists the pybind module and its dependency on the source file library.
-  - Create Visual Studio sln file using CMAKE
+  - Run cmake to create build files
-  - Build Visual Studio project to create the `.pyd` file
+  - Build hte files created in the previous tep to create the `.pyd` file
-  - Run the python script that uses C++ cource code refernce, after adding the path/to/pyd file in the python script

 ## Creating python-env with pybind11